ldelafue/Hydro-LSTM/README.md

 # HydroLSTM

+By using the Code or the HydroLSTM representation in your publication(s), you agree to cite:

-Towards Interpretable LSTM Modeling of Hydrological Systems
+> *De la Fuente,L., Ehsani, M., Gupta, H., and Condon, L.: Towards Interpretable LSTM Modeling of Hydrological Systems, Hydrology and Earth System Sciences, Preprint in preparation.*

 This repository is splited in 4 different sections.
   - Data